rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "React Application Setup: create-react-app" "react-application-setup" %}}

 There are two ways to begin the lesson for this application: either follow my guidance in this section; or find a starter project in this {{% a_blank "GitHub repository" "hhttps://github.com/the-road-to-react-with-firebase/react-firebase-authentication-starter-kit" %}} and follow its installation instructions.
-[Editors Note: Tell them why they should choose one or the other, else you're suggesting an alternative route for no reason]
+This section will show how to set up a project from scratch, whereas the starter project grants instant access without setting up the folder/file structure yourself.

 The application we are going to build with React and Firebase will be set up with Facebook's official React boilerplate project, called {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
 You can install it globally on the command line once, after which it becomes available whenever you need it.